 Layering neutral tones

-The new colour trends this fall are all about the cocooning-effect.
+The new colour trends this season are all about the cocooning-effect.
 We’re looking at soft, warm and enveloping colours that bring a sense of well-being to our interiors – walls, furniture and accessories.
 To achieve that inviting Scandinavian-style ultra cosy atmosphere, try layering neutral tones, such as shades of off-white, beige, and very pale grey.

 A range of soft colours

 Colour has a positive impact on mood, and that’s the thinking behind the trend toward using a variety of colours in a single room.
 Choose a range of complementary soft colours in various tones in order to accentuate the cheering effect of colour in your décor.
 This season’s star colours are unsaturated: mellow shades of pink and peach as well as warm and soft shades of blue and green.
 These are colours that do us good by creating an aura of calm and serenity.